mcdonc/.nixconfig/videos/flakesootb/script.rst

 such that your "normal" user can read and write to stuff within it::

   $ cd /etc/nixos
-  $ chown -R chrism:users .
+  $ sudo chown -R chrism:users .

 Set up the configuration hair that enables flakes-related commands in your ``configuration.nix`` using ``nano`` in a terminal (it's the only editor on the